 Almonds, peanuts, pecans, walnuts, chia seeds, flax seeds, hemp seeds, olive oil, avocado oil

-Sample day of eating during elimination period:
+Sample day of eating during elimination phase:

 Dinner: Seared/grilled salmon (olive oil, chili powder, salt, pepper), well-cooked carrots and white potatoes with parsley

 There are LOTS of resources available to make a low-FODMAP diet as easy as possible!
-I provide clients with guides that clearly outline what foods to eliminate, what types of foods contain which FODMAP, what to look for on ingredient labels, snack suggestions, meal ideas, and other recommended products, brands apps and resources.
+I provide clients with guides that clearly outline what foods to eliminate, what types of foods contain which FODMAP, what to look for on ingredient labels, snack suggestions, meal ideas, and other recommended products, brands, apps and resources.
 The Monash App is an incredible resource and starting place.